YMajid/Word-Search/README.md

   - overwrote default `Application` to implement `Timber` logging globaly
 - `/score`
   - contains `ScoreFragment`, `ScoreViewModel` and `ScoreViewModelFactory`
-  - shows you your final score and asks whether you would like to play again
+  - shows you your final score, gives you the option of playing again and the option to share your score
 - `/title`
   - contains `TitleFragment`
   - loading screen for the app